mistermicheels/learning-notes/java/concurrency-details/Locking.md

 ## A word of caution

 Note: locking is a low-level concurrency tool typically used by system programmers writing things like web servers or middleware.
-When writing normal applications, it's probably easier and safer to use higher-level concurrency tools (see other notes in this folder).
+When writing normal applications, it's probably easier and safer to use higher-level concurrency tools (see [Concurrency](../Concurrency.md) and the thread-safe date structures in [Thread safety](./Thread-safety.md)).

 ## Locks